Skip advert

 Advertisement - Article continues below

-As with all zero-emissions cars, VED (road tax) is currently free for the e-C4, but it's business drivers who potentially stand to make the biggest savings.
-That's because Benefit-in-Kind liability for company-car drivers is based upon CO2 emissions, which are zero for the e-C4, cutting bills compared with petrol, diesel and even hybrid models.
-In fact, your annual payment could be less than £150 for the entire 2023/24 tax year.
+VED (road tax) is no longer free for electric vehicles, so the e-C4 will cost the standard rate.
+Happily, because it costs well below the £40,000 threshold, you won’t have to pay for the luxury car surcharge during the second to sixth years of the car’s life.
+It's business drivers who potentially stand to make the biggest savings.
+That's because Benefit-in-Kind liability for company-car drivers is based on CO2 emissions, which are zero for the e-C4, cutting bills compared with petrol, diesel and even hybrid models.

 Electric motor, drive & performance